 IP banning prevents users with specified IP addresses from using your website.
-Kentico CMS provides these levels of IP address banning:
+Kentico provides several levels of IP address banning:

 How IP banning works

-In Site Manager -> Administration -> Banned IPs, you can specify, which addressed will be banned.
+In the Banned IPs application, you can specify, which addressed will be banned.
 When typing an IP address, you can use the asterisk (*) wildcard character to cover a range of IP addresses (for example, 192.168.0.*).

 The IP address is provided by the HTTPHelper.UserHostAddress property, which is a value either set in the system, or obtained from the .NET (HttpContext.Current.Request.UserHostAddress).